 Take a look at this fun and easy spoon swirl homemade soap recipe made using the room temperature method and coloured with oxides, cocoa powder and mica.

-The spoon swirl design is achieved by dividing the soap up and colouring each in contrasting colours.
-Then, using a spoon, you literally spoon each colour into the soap mold alternating colours until the soap mould is filled.
+The spoon swirl design is achieved by dividing the soap up and colouring each in portion with contrasting colours.
+Then, using a spoon, you literally spoon each colour into the soap mould alternating colours until the soap mould is filled.

 With this batch I decided to forgo using essential or fragrance oils.
 If you decide to use them be sure to use ones that are slow movers since you will need lots of time to get the soap into the soap mould.
 There is no water discount taken in this recipe.